-Born in London in 1713, John Turbeville Needham was a Catholic and but he did become a priest.
-He was in fact ordained in 1738, however he preferred to spend his time as a teacher and tutor.
+Born in London on 10 September in 1713, John Turbeville Needham was a Roman Catholic priest.
+He was one of four children to John Needham, a barrister and Martha Lucas.
+His father died when John was a child and young John became a Franciscan.
+John studied at the English College at Douai in northern France from 1722 to 1736.
+He was ordained in 1738, however he preferred to spend his time as a teacher and tutor.

 Contributions and Achievements:

-John Needham established Académie impériale et royale des Sciences et Belles-Lettres de Bruxelles in 1773 and remained its director until 1780.
-He was made a Fellow of the Royal Society of London in 1768.
-He carried out microscopical observations with Buffon in 1748.
-Needham later conducted a learned correspondence with Bonnet and Spallanzani on the issue of generation.
+He carried out microscopic observations with the comte de Buffon in 1748.
+Needham later conducted a learned correspondence with naturalist Charles Bonnet and biologist Lazzaro Spallanzani on the issue of generation.

 Needham also made important contributions to botany and explained the mechanics of pollen.